elastic/eui/README.md

 Traditionally releases are made weekly against whatever is in the `main` branch and you can upgrade from NPM as you see fit.

-## How do you handle Typescript, Sass and theming?

-EUI started as a JS and Sass library that outputs separate CSS and JS bundles.
-Over time we introduced TypeScript and started adding types, writing new components in TS, and migrating old components over.
-The goal is to actively convert everything over into a full TS system while retaining our build targets of ES5+commonjs, ES5+ES Modules, and a consolidated bundle file.

-For styling we use Sass and generate a final CSS blob for the entire library, with some JSON theming files extracted from the Sass.
-You can find more information in [consuming EUI](wiki/consuming.md) and [theming](wiki/theming.md).

 ## Can I contribute to EUI?

 Yes!
 We welcome community-contributed PRs, especially around feature requests that the EUI team may not have bandwidth to carry out alone.
 You can find documentation around creating and submitting new components in [CONTRIBUTING.md](CONTRIBUTING.md).